BradenSmolko/Exploring-COVID/README.md

 The get_delta_df() function returns a new DataFrame containing the differences between the rows of the given DataFrame.
 This will be helpful for looking at daily changes.

-The get_two_weeks() function returns a new DataFrame containing data for a specific date as well as data for the dates two weeks before and two weeks after.
+The get_two_weeks() function returns a new DataFrame containing averaged data for a specific date (+- one day) as well as data for the dates two weeks before (+- one day) and two weeks after (+- one day).
 This will be helpful when looking at trends before and after legislation and actions are taken by a state.
+Averaged values are used to hopefully help combat one-day spikes and lulls in the data.